Game design is a competitive career so you’ll need to build up your portfolio to showcase your creative skills

 You'll also need to be up to date with current trends within gaming across all platforms and enjoy playing games as well as making them.

 If you don't have a degree you could take a Level 3 Diploma/Extended Diploma in Games, Animation and VFX.
-You can also do a higher apprenticeship, which allows you to earn as you learn through on-the-job learning.
+You can also do a higher apprenticeship, which allows you to complete your learning while you’re working.
 For more information, see the NextGen Skills Academy.

-Although having a postgraduate qualification isn't essential, it might be useful, especially if your first degree doesn't involve a games specialism element.
+Although having a postgraduate qualification isn't essential, it might be useful to develop your skills, especially if your first degree doesn't involve a games specialism element.
 Research courses carefully to make sure they match your career aims.
 Search postgraduate courses in games design.

 Skills